kibrq/freegroup-utils/README.md

 # `g` produces words from symmetric commutator of <x>, <y>, <z>, <xyz>

 g = smp.join(*repeat(g, 5))
+# `g` produces list of words with 5 elements from symmetric commutator
 g = smp.subset(g)
+# `g` produces list of words with random number (from 0 to 5) of elements from symmetric commutator
 g = smp.reduce(core.multiply, g)
 # `g` produces multiplications of several words from symmetric commutator
 ```